denshaotoko/blog/_posts/2024-10-31-eureka-touchscreen-repair.markdown

 ## Collecting Information
 After deciding to investigate the problem, I opened the grinder to remove the touchscreen assembly from the housing.
+A nice guide on how to remove the display can be found at [here at Clive Coffee](https://support.clivecoffee.com/en/eureka-mignon-specialita-replacing-the-screen/control-panel).
 I also picked up my other faulty touchscreen assembly.
 When looking at both touchscreens and comparing them, nothing stood out as obviously broken or defective.
 Everything looked good as far as I could tell.